tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 documented in [the Manual][uwfm] is `LOGICAL EXIT` which immediately exits U/W FOCAL and returns you to OS/8, just as if you had hit
 <kbd>Ctrl-C</kbd>.

-## `ZVR` Command

-Some U/W FOCAL documents talk about a `ZVR` command.
-It is the Zero VaRiable command and is thus just another way of spelling `ZERO`, since U/W FOCAL only pays attention to the first letter of the command.

 ## `FRA` Built-In Function